cap-js/docs/get-started/troubleshooting.md

 ### My app isn't showing up in Dynatrace

-Make sure that:
-- Your app's start script is `cds run` instead of `npx cds run`.
-- You have the dependency `@dynatrace/oneagent-sdk` in your _package.json_.
+Make sure that you have the `@dynatrace/oneagent-sdk` in the `dependencies` of your _package.json_.

 ### Why are requests occasionally rejected with "Acquiring client from pool timed out" or "ResourceRequest timed out"?

-This error indicates, that the settings of the pool containing the database clients don't match the application's needs.
-There are two possible root causes.
+This error indicates database client pool settings don't match the application's requirements.
+There are two possible root causes:

 |  | Explanation |
 | --- | ---- |
 | _Root Cause 1_ | The maximum number of database clients in the pool is reached and additional requests wait too long for the next client.
-| _Root Cause 2_ | The amount of time for creating a new connection to the database takes too long.
+| _Root Cause 2_ | The creation of a new connection to the database takes too long.
 | _Solution_ | Adapt `max` or `acquireTimeoutMillis` with more appropriate values, according to the [documentation](../node.js/databases#databaseservice-configuration).

 Always make sure that database transactions are either committed or rolled back.
 This can work in two ways: